Wellcome Leap builds bold, unconventional programs, and funds them at scale.

 A global network dedicated to accelerating breakthroughs in human health.

-Now over 70 organizations on 6 continents, representing more than 650,000 researchers.
 The largest, most rapidly 'activatable' research network in the world.

 This kind of work is hard.